kdurance/100-days-of-code/log.md

 Created the base code for my portfolio and about me pages.
 Finished my desktop version of my homepage.

 My vaporwave theme is now consistent, which I'm happy about.
 I also started adding some content to my about me page and spent some time on my Udemy course learning about JavaScript and the DOM.<br><br>

+#### Day 49: March 31, 2021
+Worked on a JavaScript coding challenge and continued working on my personal website.

+The coding challenge was part of my Udemy course which gave me the idea to use shading for my font on my personal homepage which is more interesting.
+I'm also incorporating some small visual elements into my headers so they aren't so plain.
+I attended an online Meetup about preparing for whiteboarding interviews that was really insightful.<br><br>